Anthonyrajlucas/knowledge-quiz/README.md

 The existing features of a knowledge quiz may vary depending on the platform or application used to conduct the quiz.
 However, some common features of a knowledge quiz include:

 Multiple Choice Questions - These questions provide a list of possible answers to choose from, with only one being the correct answer.

-True or False Questions - These questions require the participant to determine if the statement presented is true or false.

 Fill in the Blank Questions - These questions provide a sentence or statement with one or more blanks, and the participant has to fill in the missing word or phrase.